cityxen/retro-dev-tools/README.md

 * Raspberry Pi
 * MacOS

+## Notes:

+We've tried to include as many things as possible that you could need while also leaving out larger things to try and minimize the overhead.

 These tools and scripts were developed using the  github.com/cityxen/APMs repo.

-We've tried to include as many things as possible that you could need while also leaving out larger things to try and minimize the overhead.

-## Notes:
-So far the following compile and run in respective emulator by running one script.
+So far the following compile and run in respective emulator using the build scripts.

 |Character|Machine|Toolchain|Disk Manager|Emulator|
 |---|---|---|---|---|